 Backup your exported WAV or MP3 files - you do not want to lose all that valuable work and have to do it all over again, do you?
 Computer hard drives can fail, destroying all data.

 Ideally use a dedicated drive (1+ TB external drives are convenient and economical), or upload to an online (cloud) storage service, to store the WAVs or MP3s.
-Better still is to make two copies on different external devices and even better is to hold an off-site backup.
+Better still is to make two copies on different external devices and even better is to hold an additional off-site backup.

 You may want to create a taxonomic file structure - for example each album can be stored in its own folder (named for the album) within a folder named for the artist (or, perhaps, composer for classical music) to make searching and retrieval easier.